Jump to content

 A Lab Text written for this spell includes the Casting Items and Potency, and is usable by any other magus.

 In addition, a magus who knows a spell within the field of his Potent Magic may invent a variant spell with different Casting Items (including a variant with no Casting Items).
-If the only difference is a change in Casting Items, he may invent the variant in a single season.
+If the only difference is a change in Casting Items, he may invent the variant as if in posession of a Lab Text.
+If, for any reason, his current Lab Total is lower than the level of the spell, he may still invent the variant in a single season.

 Designing Covenant Libraries